bootlin/buildroot-external-st/docs/internals.md

         generation for the demo configuration.
     * `stm32mp2/`
       * [`fip-ddr_usb.bin`](/board/stmicroelectronics/stm32mp2/fip-ddr_usb.bin),
-        the ddr fip image generated with STM32MP_USB_PROGRAMMER=1 TF-A build option to be able to flash the SD card.
+        pre-compiled DDR FIP image built with STM32MP_USB_PROGRAMMER=1 in order to be able to flash the SD card (we unfortunately cannot build a single FIP image that can be used for flashing and on storage, due to memory size limitations)
       * [`fip_usb.bin`](/board/stmicroelectronics/stm32mp2/fip_usb.bin),
-        the fip image generated with STM32MP_USB_PROGRAMMER=1 TF-A build option to be able to flash the SD card.
+        pre-compiled FIP image built with STM32MP_USB_PROGRAMMER=1 in order to be able to flash the SD card
       * [`flash.tsv`](/board/stmicroelectronics/stm32mp2/flash.tsv),
         configuration file for the STM32 Cube Programmer.
 Only valid for SD card flashing.